curl/everything-curl/usingcurl/connections/timeout.md

 # Connection timeout

-curl will typically make a TCP connection to the host as an initial part of its network transfer.
+curl typically makes a TCP connection to the host as an initial part of its network transfer.
 This TCP connection can fail or be slow, if there are shaky network conditions or faulty remote servers.

-To reduce the impact on your scripts or other use, you can set the maximum time in seconds which curl will allow for the connection attempt.
+To reduce the impact on your scripts or other use, you can set the maximum time in seconds which curl allows for the connection attempt.
 With `--connect-timeout` you tell curl the maximum time to allow for connecting, and if curl has not connected in that time it returns a failure.